-What Does SCUBA Stand For?
+What Does Scuba Stand For?

-For the record, it is now acceptable to write the word as scuba, without capitals, so that’s how we will write it from now!
-But where did scuba come from, and how did it get its name?
+For the record, it is now acceptable to write the word without the use of capitals, so that’s how we will write it from now!
+But where did it come from, and how did it get its name?

-Jacques Cousteau’s exploits became well-known via his appearances on television in later years, and an associate by the name of Emile Gagnan.
-The device remains, today, not far removed from its basic design then.
+Jacques Cousteau’s exploits became well-known via his appearances on television in later years and an associate by the name of Emile Gagnan.
+The device remains today, not far removed from its basic design then.

-Divers had been utilized in military arenas on many occasions, with frequently impressive results, and the US military in particular saw that a way of being able to breathe underwater would be of major strategic advantage.
+Divers had been utilized in military areas on many occasions, with frequently impressive results, and the US military, in particular, saw that a way of being able to breathe underwater would be of major strategic advantage.

 It was here that, in 1954, that Dr. Christian Lambertsen – one of the designers of the prototypes – coined the term that became the acronym SCUBA.
 The rest, as they say, is history!
 Find out more about Christian Lambertsen and the Secret Story Behind Scuba.

-This is often forgotten as being the father of what we call the modern scuba apparatus in the shadow of the more famous Cousteau, who became something of a media celebrity in later years.
+This is often forgotten as being the father of what we call the modern apparatus in the shadow of the more famous Cousteau, who became something of a media celebrity in later years.

-This simple yet very versatile device continues to be used commercially, in military circles and for leisure purposes and will do so for many years to come, so each time you dive, remember you owe your safety to the work of Dr. Lambertsen all those years ago.
+This simple yet very versatile device continues to be used commercially, in military circles, and for leisure purposes and will do so for many years to come, so each time you dive, remember you owe your safety to the work of Dr. Lambertsen all those years ago.